Pauwlo/ElDewrito-Chat-Filter/README.md

 This patch adds a couple buttons to your game:

 - You can "Mute text" and "Unmute text" a player by right-clicking their name on the scoreboard.
-- You can temporarily disable the chat filter by uncheking the checkbox (visible when chat is opened and mouse is hovering it).
+- You can temporarily disable the chat filter by unchecking the checkbox (visible when chat is opened and mouse is hovering it).

 ## Filter words or players permanently